-The Acton Lectures, formerly known as Graduate Studies Seminar, is a series of public lectures and discussions that takes place bimonthly in the beautiful Salone at Villa La Pietra, on Tuesdays at 6:00 p.m. during the academic year.
+The Acton Lectures, formerly known as Graduate Studies Seminar, is a series of public lectures and discussions that take place bi-monthly in the beautiful Salone at Villa La Pietra, on Tuesdays at 6:00 p.m. during the academic year.
 The series, which has been running since 2006, is co-organized by Professors Virginia Cox (Professor of Italian Studies, NYU, and Academic Director, NYU Florence) and Bruce L. Edelstein (Coordinator for Graduate Programs and Advanced Research, NYU Florence).

 From 2016-17, in addition to lectures, the series has incorporated associated events such as workshops, round tables, book presentations, and conferences.
 This consolidates its previous, valuable contribution to academic and cultural life in Florence.
 In April 2017, the series held its first full-scale international conference: La prima donna del Rinascimento?
 Vittoria Colonna (1490-1547): Poetry, Religion, Art, Impact.